 Drumsticks come in many different sizes and shapes.
 A quality set of drumsticks is one of your most important assets as a drummer.
-This list rounds-up the 7 best models to suit any type of drummer.
+This list rounds-up the 7 best sticks to suit any type of drummer.

 Junk drumsticks can be unbalanced, made from poor materials, and break easily.
 They can also be inconsistent across even the same models, which means that you may not get the same playability from different pairs.